sienlonglim/dbt-elt/README.md

 # Data Pipeline with Dagster and Dbt
-This project aims to build a modern data pipeline with CI/CD practices using
+This project aims to build a data pipeline with CI/CD practices using
 1. Dagster
-   - Maintain dependencies
-   - Orchestration of data extraction and loading
+   - Orchestration of data extraction and loading to S3
 2. Dbt
    - Data transformation
-3. DuckDB
+3. DuckDB (MotherDuck)
+   - Data Warehousing